-Strategic planners sit down once a year.
-They pride themselves on their scientific rigor in how they analyze and shoot down every idea they generate.
-They then proceed with a less-than-stellar, not-so-innovative idea, and they wonder why the organization doesn’t swoon with delight?
-Lafley and colleagues (2012) assert that a key component of science is missing in these proceedings: the inquiry.
+Strategic planners may pride themselves on their ideas, but proceed with a less-than-stellar, not-so-innovative idea.
+They then wonder why the organization doesn’t swoon with delight.
+Authors (Lafley et al., 2012) assert that a key component of science may be missing in these proceedings: the inquiry.
 They argue that the scientific method must first begin with the brainstorming of novel hypotheses, then proceed into the design and testing of these hypotheses.
 The authors detail a series of steps that incorporate the inquiry of science into strategic planning to achieve a more creative, successful, and efficient direction.

 Then the list of possibilities is broadened and time is taken to identify what conditions must hold true in order for each possibility to succeed.
 Conditions may include things like customer support, market sustainability, or feasibility of supply.
 All conditions must be framed positively, so that everyone feels confident in success if all conditions were to hold true.
 Judgment, skepticism, and analysis are not yet allowed, so that all possibilities continue to be framed as positive.
 After this, barriers that would prevent each condition to hold true are identified and ranked.
 We now allow judgment and skepticism through the door, but analysis must still wait outside.